MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

     chatHistory.Add(fcContent);

     // Iterating over the requested function calls and invoking them.
-    // The code can easily be modified to invoke functions in concurrently if needed. foreach (FunctionCallContent functionCall in functionCalls)
+    // The code can easily be modified to invoke functions concurrently if needed. foreach (FunctionCallContent functionCall in functionCalls)
     {
         // Adding the original function call to the chat message content